ayush123-bit/Slotify/README.md

-# 🧠 TailorTalk – AI Calendar Assistant 🤖📅
+# 🧠 Slotify – AI Calendar Assistant 🤖📅

-TailorTalk is an intelligent calendar booking assistant powered by Gemini and Google Calendar APIs.
+Slotify is an intelligent calendar scheduling agent powered by **Gemini** and **Google Calendar APIs**.
 It allows users to book or check meeting availability using natural language like:

 "Book a meeting on 22 July at 7 PM for Birthday Party"
 "Do I have any free time next Friday?"
+"Schedule a call between 3–5 PM tomorrow for a project discussion"

-The app understands vague phrases like “tomorrow afternoon” or “between 3–5 PM”, parses them using Gemini, checks your Google Calendar for conflicts, and books the event if available.
+Slotify understands vague time expressions like “tomorrow evening” or “next week”, uses Gemini to extract intent, and automatically checks and books slots via Google Calendar.

 ---

 ## 🚀 Features

-- Understands natural language time/date expressions
+- 💬 Chat-style natural language booking
-- Uses Gemini (Google Generative AI) to extract intent, date, time, and reason
-- Checks real-time Google Calendar availability
-- Auto-books confirmed time slots
-- Chat-based frontend via Streamlit
+- 🤖 Gemini-powered intent extraction (date, time, reason)
+- 🧠 Handles vague phrases like "tomorrow", "evening", "3-5 PM"
-- FastAPI backend that connects Gemini + Google Calendar
+- 📅 Google Calendar slot checking
-- Securely deployed using Render and Google Secrets
+- 📤 Automatic calendar booking
+- 🔒 Secure deployment with secret files on Render

 ---